How To Make Homemade Setting Spray

 Other Makeup Setting Spray Recipes

-The above recipe is a basic recipe to work with, and there are many other ingredients that you can add in to make the setting spray more to your liking, and to suit your skin better.
+The above recipe is a basic one to work with, and there are many other ingredients you can add to tailor the setting spray to your liking and your skin.

 Here are some other makeup setting spray recipes you could use at home: